SolaceTraining/public_training/DEV101/README.md

 ![SolAdmin](images/soladmin.jpg)

-SolAdmin is a Java-based GUI tool for administerig and managing your Solace Cloud messaging-as-as-service.
+SolAdmin is a Java-based GUI tool for administering and managing a Solace VMR.
 You can download and install SolAdmin from here:

 * [http://dev.solace.com/downloads/#apis-protocols-tools](http://dev.solace.com/downloads/#apis-protocols-tools)

-We will cover usage of SolAdmin on Day 1 of the course, so all you need to do is make sure it is downloaded and installed on your laptop.
+We will cover usage of SolAdmin on Day 1 of the course, so you need to ensure it is downloaded, installed and runnable on your laptop.

 ### <a name="IDE"></a>IDE / Code Editor